What is Sublocade and how is it used?

 - injection site pain

-- Long-term (chronic) use of opioids, including SUBLOCADE, may cause fertility problems in males and females.
+- SUBLOCADE may affect fertility in males and females.
 Talk to your healthcare provider if this is a concern for you.

 These are not all the possible side effects of SUBLOCADE.